-(13) Tax rate for debt service proposed by the taxing unit for the current year:
+As of the date of the report, no proposed tax rate has been established for the current year. - (13) Tax rate for debt service proposed by the taxing unit for the current year:

-- (14) This information required by Section 26.18 is applicable only to school districts. - (15) The most recent financial audit of the District.
+As of the date of the report, no proposed tax rate has been established for the current year. - (14) This information required by Section 26.18 is applicable only to school districts. - (15) The most recent financial audit of the District.